tikature/To-Do_Calendar/README.md

 - 📆 Calendar with animated icons on task dates
 - 💾 Tasks saved with `localStorage` (no backend needed!)
 - 💖 Custom emoji markers for fun interactions
-- 📱 Responsive design for desktop & mobile

 ---